eClarity/mycroft-homeassistant/README.md

 ## Supported Phrases/Entities
 Currently the phrases are:
+* Hey Mycroft, turn on office (turn on the group office)
+* Hey Mycroft, turn on office light (to turn on the light named office)
+* Hey Mycroft, activate Bedtime (Bedtime is an automation)
+* Hey Mycroft, turn on Movietime (Movietime is a scene)
-* Ask home assistant where is brian (Brian is a sensor for home/not home)
+* Hey Mycroft, ask home asssistant where is/what is something (The something can be a sensor in homeassistant)
-* Ask home assistant what is the weather (it would be another sensor called weather or fuzzy matched to it)
-* Turn on office (Can be a group, light, switch)
-* Turn off office (Can be a group, light, switch)

 ## TODO